Your Questions About OSHA and HIPAA Training Requirements, Answered

 5. Are we required to keep proof of training?
 If so, what documentation is needed?

-Yes, HIPAA and OSHA require documentation.
+Yes, both HIPAA and OSHA require documentation.
 Training records should include dates, content, names and qualifications of trainers, and names and job titles of attendees.
-MedTrainer’s LMS automatically tracks courses with dashboards and reports, which saves time and effort.
+During an OSHA inspection, you may be asked to show proof that all employees completed fire safety training.
+Using a LMS can make this task much easier since course completion is automatically tracked.

 6. Is there a penalty for not maintaining compliance?

-7. What are some examples of HIPAA and OSHA violations?
+7. What are some examples of OSHA and HIPAA violations?

 Common OSHA Violations